Help us improve your experience.

 Juniper Mist Access Assurance uses "labels" as the policy matching criteria and also as a policy action for allowed users.
 You can create labels on the Authentication Policy Labels page or on the Authentication Policy page.
 See Configure Authentication Policy Labels for details.

-1. On the Juniper Mist portal, from the left menu, select Organization > Access > Auth Policies.
+1. From the left menu, select Organization > Access > Auth Policies.

 The system inserts a new row allowing you to add a new policy.

-The following figure shows the options that you use to configure an authentication policy.
+The following figure shows the basic options to configure an authentication policy.

 Figure 1: Authentication Policy Configuration Options Authentication Policy Configuration Options